 You are probably quite happy with your performance as an RN during the past few years since you have graduated.
 Promotions, an increase in your salary, and requests that you fill the charge nurse position when needed are all indicative of your good nursing practice.
 Not only good practice, you might add, but competent practice as well.

-FREE CE COURSES
+FEATURED CE COURSES

 Nursing Theory: At the Heart of Practice CE632 l 1.0 contact hour by Maureen Habel, RN, MA